AOT-Technologies/forms-flow-ai/jobs/sentiment-analysis/README.md

 ## Development Setup

-1. Open the jobs/sentiment-analysis directory in VS Code to treat it as a project (or WSL projec).
+1. Open the jobs/sentiment-analysis directory in VS Code to treat it as a project (or WSL project).
 To prevent version clashes, set up a virtual environment to install the Python packages used by this project.
 2. Run `make setup` to set up the virtual environment and install libraries.